SFDigitalServices/sfgov/web/themes/custom/sfgovpl/src/README.md

-# Drupal specific SASS and JS.
+# Drupal specific SASS and JS

 Please place in here only Drupal specific styles and JS.